thecodingmachine/graphqlite/website/versioned_docs/version-4.0/annotations_reference.md

 ## @Validate annotation

-<div class="alert alert-info">This annotation is only available in the GraphQLite Laravel package</div>
+<div class="alert alert--info">This annotation is only available in the GraphQLite Laravel package</div>

 [Validates a user input in Laravel](laravel-package-advanced.md).